-- a.
-Alternatives to the project.
+- Alternatives to the project.

-- b.
-Recommended mitigation measures.
+- Recommended mitigation measures.

-- Significant effects.11
+- Significant effects.
+11

 - The following topics are discretionary topics of consultation:

-- a.
-Type of environmental review necessary.
+- Type of environmental review necessary.

 - Significance of the tribal cultural resources.

 - Significance of the project's impacts on tribal cultural resources.

-If necessary, project alternatives or appropriate measures for preservation or mitigation that the tribe may recommend to the
+If necessary, project alternatives or appropriate measures for preservation or mitigation that the tribe may recommend to the lead agency.
+1

-With some exceptions, any information, including but not limited to, the location, description, and use of tribal cultural resources submitted by a California Native American tribe during the environmental review process shall not be included in the environmental document or otherwise disclosed by the lead agency or any other public agency to the public, consistent with Government Code §6254 (r) and §6254.10.
-Any information submitted by a California Native American tribe during the consultation or environmental review process shall be published in a confidential appendix to the environmental document unless the tribe that provided the information consents, in writing, to the disclosure of some or all of the information to the public.13 a.
-Whether the proposed project has a significant impact on an identified tribal cultural resource.
+With some exceptions, any information, including but not limited to, the location, description, and use of tribal cultural resources submitted by a California Native American tribe during the environmental review process shall not be included in the environmental document or otherwise disclosed by the lead agency or any other public agency to the public. consistent with Government Code §6254 (r) and §6254.10.
+Any information submitted by a California Native American tribe during the consultation or environmental review process shall be published in a confidential appendix to the environmental document unless the tribe that provided the information consents, in writing, to the disclosure of some or all of the information to the public.
+13